Varney the Vampire

 Varney the Vampire; or, the Feast of Blood is a Victorian-era serialized gothic horror story variously attributed to James Malcolm Rymer and Thomas Peckett Prest.
 It first appeared in 1845–1847 as a series of weekly cheap pamphlets of the kind then known as "penny dreadfuls".
-The author was paid by the typeset line, so when the story was published in book form in 1847, it was of epic length: the original edition ran to 876 double-columned pages and 232 chapters.
+The author was paid by the typeset line, so when the story was published in book form in 1847, it was of massive length: the original edition ran to 876 double-columned pages and 232 chapters.
 Altogether it totals nearly 667,000 words.

 It is the tale of the vampire Sir Francis Varney, and introduced many of the tropes present in vampire fiction recognizable to modern audiences.
 It was the first story to refer to sharpened teeth for a vampire, noting: "With a plunge he seizes her neck in his fang-like teeth".

 Story

 Setting

 The story has a confused setting.
 While ostensibly set in the early eighteenth century, there are references to the Napoleonic Wars and other indicators that the story is contemporary to the time of its writing in the mid-nineteenth century.
 Varney's adventures also occur in various locations including London, Bath, Winchester and Naples.